alejandra-badia/ecommerce-marketing-bi-engine/README.md

 This raises an important question for the next stage of analysis: which campaigns generated incremental revenue and new customers, and which may have captured demand that would have occurred without the additional spend?

 ### Profitability Impact of Marketing Scale-Up
-To assess performance beyond revenue efficiency, the analysis also evaluates Gross Profit After Ad Spend: Net Sales less COGS and advertising spend.
+To assess performance beyond revenue efficiency, the analysis also evaluates Marketing Profit (Gross Profit After Ad Spend): Net Sales less COGS and advertising spend.

 | KPI                              | Baseline | Scaling |                   Change |
 | -------------------------------- | -------: | ------: | -----------------------: |